lawrencejews/Spotify_clone_2022/README.md

 - Api folder contains the `sign-in and sign-up pages` for authentication.
 - Httpie is a tool to check if your POST requests are working through `Encryption, jwt and setting up a cookie` for the header.
 [https://httpie.io](https://httpie.io)
-- Handle data fetching `useSWRConfig ` from `swr`
+- Handle data fetching `useSWRConfig ` from `swr` locally.
+This refreshes the cache and the list is called once.
 - Middleware underscore prevent a new route formation for the file.
-This handles all edge requests coming in.
+This handles all edge requests coming in the require authentication.